awanio/vapor/docs/en/01-introduction.md

 Vapor is distributed as a single executable file that includes both the backend API and frontend web interface.
 No complex installation procedures or dependencies to manage.

 ### Modern User Interface
-The VS Code-inspired interface provides a familiar and intuitive experience with:
+The modern interface provides a familiar and intuitive experience with:
 - Dark and light themes
 - Responsive design for mobile devices
 - Multi-language support (English and Indonesian)